 Feel free to create work inspired by this year’s Conference Theme to be included in the Theme exhibit in the gallery.

 Please prepare your work to be presented in a professional manner.
 Although we are convening in a rustic environment, the gallery is a fine art gallery, and the artwork will be mounted accordingly.
 Please make sure paintings and prints are mounted, matted and/or framed, and that they are prepared with hardware to hang them.
-If you have a unique way that you would like to present your work, or if you have any questions regarding professional presentation, please feel free to contact Erik Schurink.
+If you have a unique way that you would like to present your work, or if you have any questions regarding professional presentation, please feel free to contact Clara DeGalan.

 As a rule of thumb don’t expect more than 6 works to be displayed in the course of the week.
 However, bringing more than 6 works increases the flexibility for the curators to select work to evolve the display from day to day, as the exhibit will change in response to developments at the conference.